davissp14/messenger_app/README.md

 First Elixir app!
 Decided to create a chat app with an experimental snapchat feature that allows you to send messages, images, etc. "off the record".
 It's never persisted and only lives in the browser for a short period of time.

+Notice:  I stopped working on this app a while ago...
+You can only work on a chat app by yourself for so long before it starts becoming sad.

 ## Screenshots

 ![Alt text](https://dl.dropboxusercontent.com/u/22919770/screen_1.png "Screen 1")